digital-work-lab/handbook/_courses/2025-SoSe-OSP.md

 ## Process

-- Grading: the secretary registers students for the seminar, enters grades, and submits them online.
+- Grading: the team assistant registers students for the seminar, enters grades, and submits them online.
 Students do not need to register on FlexNow.

 ## 1. Announce the project (4 months before)

 Start: December (summer term), May (winter term)

-- [x] Secretary: Create the project in FlexNow.
+- [x] Team Assistant: Create the project in FlexNow.

 {: .highlight }
 >  Check public holidays